 Maintaining Healthy Indoor Air Quality by Dr. Truitt

-Considerations for maintaining healthy indoor air quality (IAQ) become of essential importance as our buildings inevitably become more tightly constructed for energy and cost efficiencies.
-Routine usage over time will introduce into a building’s heating, ventilation and air conditioning (HVAC) system accumulations of pollutants in the form of volatile organic compounds (VOCs) through the off gassing of building materials, furniture, flooring, cleaning chemicals, etc., as well as from outside contamination.
+Considerations for maintaining healthy indoor air quality (IAQ) becomes of essential importance as our buildings inevitably become more tightly constructed for energy and cost efficiencies.
+Routine usage over time will introduce into a building’s heating, ventilation and air conditioning (HVAC) system accumulations of pollutants in the form of volatile organic compounds (VOCs) through the off gassing of building materials, furniture, flooring, cleaning chemicals, etc. as well as from outside contamination.
 Microorganisms and pathogens including viruses, bacteria, fungi and molds will almost inevitably invade and colonize in a building’s HVAC ductwork system.
 Current research shows that people are spending as much as 90% of their time in buildings, consequently breathing varying degrees of pollutant-laden air recirculated by the HVAC system.

 Contamination and Remediation Challenges